AF-TERG Work Update Reports

 Strategy and Work Programme of the AF-TERG

-This three-year Strategy and Work Programme of the Adaptation Fund Technical Evaluation Reference Group (AF-TERG) presents the first strategy and work programme of the AF-TERG for fiscal years 2021 to 2023, ie. July 1, 2020 to June 30, 2023.
-The document was presented to the Adaptation Fund Board intersessionally between the first and second parts of its 35th meeting, and subsequently approved.
+This three-year Strategy and Work Programme of the Adaptation Fund Technical Evaluation Reference Group (AF-TERG) presents the group’s first strategy and work programme covering fiscal years 2021 to 2023, ie. July 1, 2020 to June 30, 2023.
+The document was presented to the Adaptation Fund Board intersessionally between the first and second parts of its 35th meeting, and subsequently approved in June 2020.
 The three-year work programme is accompanied by a two-year budget, covering fiscal years 2021 and 2022.
 The budget was presented to the Board as part of the administrative budget.

 Terms of Reference of the AF-TERG